hoguej/circlevilleonline.com/content/news/barthelmas-purchase-questions.md

 Notice that no appropriation of funds was mentioned in either ordinance, which is consistent with what city officials told me.

+# I'm still seeking answers to the following questions
 * When will city council appropriate the funds?
 * Which fund will they appropriate the purchase from?
 * If the funding is coming from the roads and parks fund (206), will Ted Lewis Park funding or road funding be cut to fund it?